 Easy to Grow: Easy to Moderate.

-Native Range: Swampy meadows in the uplands of Gran Sabana, Venezuela.
+Native Range: Swampy meadows in the highlands of Gran Sabana, Venezuela.

 Heliamphora ciliata or the Lowland Sun Pitcher is quite unique among Heliamphora, in being the only lowland species of the genus.
 This means that it tolerates a much wider range of growing conditions, making it easier to grow than more typical Heliamphora.
 Technically, there is no "lowland" designation for Heliamphora.
 This is reserved for the Nepenthes.
 It is "submontane", more a geographic designation as this species grows at 3000 ft (900m) at the base of the tepuis in warmer, peaty, swampy meadows.
 No other Heliamphora species grows here.
 The name ciliata refers to the tuft of short white hairs on the back of the nectar spoon and along the pitcher midrib.
 It is a medium-sized, compact grower, producing dark red urn-shaped pitchers with small dark red nectar spoons, very similiar to H. minor.
-The traps are short, broad, and slightly sweet in fragrance.
+The pitchers are short, broad, and slightly sweet in fragrance.
 They can develop to a bright red in full sun.
 It forms nice clump colonies.
 The scent-less bell-shaped flowers are typically bright white and pink.
 They bloom anytime during the year.
-H. minor is a highland plant preferring consistently cool and humid conditions, and loose well drained soil.
-It is native to the Auyan and Cerro la Luna Tepuis.
 In cultivation, these plant do well in a terrarium in an air-conditioned room with bright indirect light.
 Fluorescent plant lights with timers on 14 hours/day, with seasonal variations are recommended.

 Height: 2"- 8".